-Best Backcountry Skis For 2019/20
+Best Backcountry (Touring) Skis For 2020/21

-Beyond your (obviously flawless) technique, skis are the first thing that will influence your ability to ski in certain conditions.
+Beyond your (obviously flawless) technique, skis (and in this case, backountry / touring skis) are the first thing that will influence your ability to ski in certain conditions.
 To the uninitiated, there’s a confusing amount of shapes and constructions on the market; each of which give the ski certain characteristics to suit specific snow conditions.

 While the right pair of skis have the potential to inspire confidence over the entire mountain, the wrong pair of skis have the power to strike fear into the hearts of those unable to take full control of them.
 It’s therefore vital that we make the right decision on our choice of skis, based on things like ability, end goals, and build.